top of page

 The Preserve is open to all people, and we see the basic right to enjoy the natural lands as greater than someone’s right to walk their dog off-leash.

-What if my dog is small and well-behaved – can they be walked off leash?
+What if my dog is well-behaved or there is nobody around – can they be walked off leash during the on-leash times?

 Can dogs still swim in Little Long Pond?